0xboz/blog/_posts/2019-06-18-how-to-install-catalyst-debian-stretch.md

 >>> from catalyst import run_algorithm
 >>>
 ```
 Awesome!
 I hope this short post can be helpful to someone who is new to Catalyst.
-I also created a ```QUANT CHANNEL``` on one of the most popular crypto servers (Ripple XRP).
 Feel like stopping by and say hi?
-We have tons of down-to-earth folks who have been in crypto-verse for a long time.
 Let us talk more about crypto and quantitative trading over there.
-[Here is the discord invite link](https://discord.gg/jchMcc2).
+[Here is the discord invite link](https://discord.gg/JHt7UQu).